 As we live in an age of atheist intolerance in an unprecedented and highly intolerable level, where the mainstream media constantly focus negatively on Christians, Muslims and religions in general, we should rekindle the knowledge how how groundbreaking the message of Jesus Christ was.

-Vast Majority in the West are Believers
+Vast Majority in the West are Believers in God

-Christianity was Central in Creating Western Civilization: The statistics in favor of faith in God are remarkably high in the West.
-More than 80 percent of the American people believe in God, over 70 % in Europe believe that Jesus is the son of God.
-The number do not even include the high percentage of Muslims in Europe.
+Christian Values: The statistics in favor of faith in God are remarkably high in the West.
+More than 80 percent of the American people believe in God, over 70 % in Europe believe that Jesus is the son of God, according to surveys.

 RELATED ARTICLES:

-- The True Meaning of Christianity transcends class, race, gender, cultures.
+- The True Meaning of Christianity transcends class, race, gender, cultures

-Still, believers in God are told by the current New Left atheist elites that they are old-fashioned, outdated and simply out of touch with reality.
+Christian Values: Still, believers in God are told by the current New Left atheist elites that they are old-fashioned, outdated and simply out of touch with reality.

 Christianity’s revolutionary view of Human Value